Change File(s) Date & Timestamp via CMD or PowerShell

 Using the NirCmd command line

-3. Launch CMD with administrator.Command Prompt Run as Administrator
+3. Open up CMD as the boss (administrator).Command Prompt Run as Administrator

-4. Navigate to the directory containing the file you want to modify.Change directory to current folder CMD
+4. Go to the folder with the file you want to tweak.Change directory to current folder CMD

 nircmd setfiletime "example.txt" "15-03-2023 10:22:30" "15-03-2023 10:22:30" "15-03-2023 10:22:30"